MahmutCanGonul/Playfab-Methods/README.md

 🎈What is Playfab:

  PlayFab is a complete backend platform for live games with managed game services, real-time analytics, and LiveOps.
 Boost your revenue and increase player engagement while cutting costs.
-This topic provides a high-level overview of the PlayFab features.

 🛸Create Playfab account and follow step-by-step this link: